Lotus Eletre

-The Lotus Eletre is an upcoming high-performance battery electric mid-size luxury crossover SUV to be produced by British sports car manufacturer Lotus Cars.
+The Lotus Eletre is a battery electric mid-size luxury crossover SUV produced by the British sports car manufacturer Lotus Cars.
 It was revealed on 29 March 2022 as the company's first production SUV and its first vehicle produced in China.

 Overview

-Conceived by then-CEO of Lotus Jean-Marc Gales, the Lotus SUV project originally surfaced in 2016.
-Prior this project, Lotus had revealed the 2006 Lotus APX concept crossover SUV, the first SUV that the company had built.
+Conceived by Jean-Marc Gales, Lotus's CEO at the time, the Lotus SUV project originally surfaced in 2016.
+Prior to this project, Lotus had revealed the 2006 Lotus APX concept crossover SUV, the first SUV that the company had built.
 In 2020, it was revealed that the internal codename for the new SUV project was 'Lambda' and that the model will be revealed in 2022.
 Later in 2021, teasers for the SUV were released and the 'Type 132' codename name for the model was revealed.
 In February 2022, Lotus showed more teasers and revealed that the SUV would debut on 29 March 2022.

 Ahead of its official debut, 3D patents published by the intellectual property office on 8 March revealed the Lotus Type 132, showing the SUV's coupe-like design.
-Later that month, the final production name of the Type 132 was revealed to be 'Eletre', consistent with the other mass-production Lotus model nameplates which all begin with the letter 'E'.
+Later that month, the final production name of Type 132 was revealed to be 'Eletre', consistent with the other mass-production Lotus model nameplates which all begin with the letter 'E'.
 The name of the car is derived from the Hungarian word "életre" which means "(coming) to life".

-The Lotus Eletre was designed at the Geely Design Studio in Coventry and is produced in Wuhan, China.
+The Lotus Eletre was designed at the Lotus Tech Creative Centre in West Midlands, England and is produced in Wuhan, China.